jonleung/instagram/instructions/button_clicked.md

 };
 ```

-Which can also be rewritten as this:
+Also just as a note, you can also write it this way below:

 ```js
 // main.js